-1. If the field monitor, referee or athletic director witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, then the game will be stopped and the offending player will be ejected from the game.
+- 1. If a field monitor, referee or athletic director witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped and the player will be ejected from the game.
 No appeals will be considered.
-FOUL PLAY WILL NOT BE TOLERATED!

-- 2. Offensive or confrontational language is not allowed.
+FOUL PLAY WILL NOT BE TOLERATED! - 2.
+Offensive or confrontational language is not allowed.
 Officials have the right to determine if language is offensive.
-If offensive or confrontational language occurs, the referee will give one verbal to both the player & coach AND penalize the offender.
-If it continues, the player or players (or coach) will be ejected from the game. - 3.
+If offensive or confrontational language occurs, the referee will give one verbal warning to both the player and coach AND penalize the offender.
+If it continues, the player (or coach) will be ejected from the game. - 3.
 Players may not physically or verbally abuse any opponent, coach or official. - 4.
 Ball-carriers MUST make an effort to avoid defenders who have established a defensive position. - 5.
-Defenders are not allowed to run through the ball-carrier (or hold the runner) when pulling flags. - 6.
+Defenders are not allowed to run through (or hold) the ball-carrier when pulling flags. - 6.
 Fans must also adhere to good sportsmanship as well: - a.
 Yell to cheer on your players, not to harass officials or other teams. - b.
 Keep comments clean and profanity free. - c.
 Compliment ALL players, not just one child or team. - d.
-Any parent/fan who enters the field of play will be required to leave the facilities (out of sight & sound) for the remainder of the game.
+Any parent/fan who enter the field of play will be required to leave the facilities for the remainder of the game.
 (Exception a parent beckoned onto field for an injured player.) - 7.
-Fans are required to keep fields safe and kid-friendly: - a.
+Fans are required to keep fields safe and kid friendly: - a.
 Keep younger kids and equipment such as coolers, chairs and tents a minimum of 10 yards off the field in the end zone area. - b.
 Dispose of ALL trash in designated trash cans. - 8.
 Unsportsmanlike conduct penalties: - a.
 Defense + 10 yards from line of scrimmage and automatic first down - b.
 Offense 10 yards from line of scrimmage and loss of down

-NOTE: The field monitor, referees and athletic directors reserve the right to eject any player, fan, coach or parent who commits either verbal or physical abuse.
+NOTE: The field monitor, referees and athletic director reserve the right to eject any player, fan, coach or parent who commits either verbal or physical abuse.
 Anyone ejected from the game MUST leave the facility (out of sight/sound) for the remainder of the game.
-Two ejections in a single season will result in immediate termination from the program.
+Two ejections in a single season will result in an immediate suspension from the program.
+All ejections MUST include a written incident report.